Walk 2666 - printer friendly version

 Go down hill to a stream.
 There is no bridge, but depending on the flow of water, is crossable with dry feet - a walking pole may help if the weather has been wet.
 After the ford carry straight on uphill.
 A little distance after emerging from the wood you pass a valley on the left and soon after this take a gravelly path branching backwards on the right.
 This takes a straight line NE over Little Cockley Plain, again with views all round.
 The gravel track runs into a lawn and disappears but continues beyond the lawn as a rather rougher path still on the same line.
 (Around here over to the right was a wartime practice bombing range but, from the path at least, there is little evidence to be seen now.)
 Where you join another path turn left.
 Ignore a path to the right and go straight on.
 The path does a right angle turn round a solitary birch and soon after reaches a wide track.
 Turn right to start the return leg.

-Turn right and soon exit the woods through a gate.
+Turn right and follow the track until you see a gate, on a spur track going off to the right.
+Go through the gate.
 Stay on this gravel track to cross the heath as far as the next Inclosure - Hasley.
 Do not enter the Inclosure but turn right along a very sandy track which skirts the edge.
 Where the boundary of the Inclosure bends left, take the right hand fork of the path down towards Latchmore Brook.
 On reaching the wide green area before the Brook turn left and use one of the many faint tracks to head towards the dwellings seen ahead.
 When you reach the gravel track turn right and follow it past the car park and over the brook.
 (Depending on where you hit the gravel track you may have to ignore a left fork.)
 Follow the track uphill.
 At the summit turn left for a short cut back to the start car park (or continue to the road and turn left for the car park).